MatthiasX86/react-scroll-backdrop/README.md

 Default: 'default'

 Default theme can be any string value you choose.
-Similar to 'defaultValues', when the scroll location is not at a specified backdrop location theme is set to defaultTheme values.
+Similar to 'defaultValues', when the scroll position is not at a specified backdrop position the theme is set to defaultTheme values.

 ```javascript
 const DefaultTheme = 'sunburn';